stevelacy/quartermaster/README.md

   "id": "a52f382c82a7d101b8ee3bbaa9ff59243b43c95915f1da579f35df0c4af0c822"
 }
 ```
-Omitting the param `"type": "service"` will run the command as a container

 Options:
 - token: Predefined token
-- command: command to run in container or service (see docker service create)
+- command: command to run in service (see docker service create)
 - image: docker image to use
-- name: name of service or container
+- name: name of service
-- type: type of operation, service or container (Note: must be service on a docker swarm)
-- memory: memory limit for service or container
+- memory: memory limit for service
 - labels: set of labels for the service

 #### /stop